Invitation to submit applications for travel grants and awards

 - 31 December.

-- Persons are allowed to apply for a second time
+- Persons are allowed to apply once again

 - The max level of support per applicant is 625€